OVagamundo/Flashcard-Heroes/Code/scripts_Database.gd.md

 func get_definition(id: StringName) -> GachaBallDefinition:
 	var definition = units.get(id)
 	if definition:
-		return definition
+		print("Database: Found definition for ID ", id, " in units.") return definition

 	definition = items.get(id)
 	if definition:
-		return definition
+		print("Database: Found definition for ID ", id, " in items.") return definition

+	print("Database: Definition for ID ", id, " not found.")
 	# Return null if not found in any GachaBall category.
 	return null